grow-graphics/gd/Readme.md

 We would love you to take part in our [active discussions](https://github.com/grow-graphics/gd/discussions) section with any questions, comments or feedback you may have.
 Show us what you are building!

-You can fund the project and prioritise issues [here](https://buy.stripe.com/4gw14maETbnX3vOcMM)
+You can also help to fund the project and prioritise issues [here](https://buy.stripe.com/4gw14maETbnX3vOcMM)

 ```go
 // This file is all you need to start a project.